kamoroso94/minecraft-turtle/README.md

-# minecraft-turtle
+# Minecraft Turtle
-Genetic algorithm for finding the optimal mining pattern.
+Genetic algorithm for finding an optimal mining pattern